How To Combat Three Common Exercise Excuses

-If you want to make a positive change, you need to put in the hard work and while skipping a Sweat session from time to time is sometimes unavoidable — and that’s okay! — other times it's a matter of pushing past obstacles and finding a way to combat the exercise excuses that keep getting in your way.
+While skipping a Sweat session from time to time is sometimes unavoidable — and totally okay! — other times it's a matter of pushing past obstacles and finding a way to combat the exercise excuses that keep getting in your way.

 Common exercise excuses and how to overcome them